yaxley233/FNet-on-pytorch/README.md

 python run_training.py
 ```
 if you only need the encoder, download this checkpoint: [download encoder checkpoint](https://cloud.tsinghua.edu.cn/f/6978fa18c4584e6dae06/?dl=1)<br>
-if you are going on a pretraining task, download this checkpoint:[download pretraining checkpoint](https://cloud.tsinghua.edu.cn/f/48e4aaba18884d6fb221/?dl=1)
+if you are going on a pretraining task, download this checkpoint:[download pretraining checkpoint](https://cloud.tsinghua.edu.cn/f/48e4aaba18884d6fb221/?dl=1)<br>
+after downloading, add the checkpoint file to the folder: '/models/fnet_pt_checkpoint/'